aws-samples/service-screener-v2/usecases/scheduler/README.md

 1. Next you can go to the S3 Bucket to check if file exists.
 The key should have the following pattern bucketname/dynamodbKey/YYYYMMDD/AWS_ACCOUNTID/workItem.xlsx ... if files not exists, likely AWS Batch does not run properly due to configuration or permission errros, go to next step
 1. Next you can go to AWS Batch to look for any jobs' errors
 1. Next you can go to AWS SNS, select topic with prefix, make sure you subscribe to the email notification

+### Useful Logs for troubleshooting AWS Batch
+1. AWS Batch => Jobs => click on the failed job => Logging.
+This consists of the container cli output.
+1. AWS Batch => Jobs => click on the failed job => JSON.
+Looks at the values "container" => "environment", make sure values are valid and no typo.
+Typical typo can be 1/ AWS Region names (wrong e.g: us-east1, ap-south-east-1, apsoutheast-1, ap-north-1a), 2/ typo on services name, 3/ if you are using CrossAccounts, please refers to the sample here.
+1. If all failed, please raise a github issue and provide the above 2 informations.

 ### Author
 1. Ying Ting